Travel restrictions are changing across Victoria. Visit the DHHS website for more information about what you can and cannot do at this time.

 Description

-Harmer’s Haven: A very rocky beach that is particularly good for snorkelling and spotting many types of crustaceans and molluscs.
+Harmer’s Haven: A very rocky beach that is particularly good for snorkeling and spotting many types of crustaceans and molluscs.
 This area is better suited to experienced snorkelers, as the rocky ledges can be sharp with limpets and small mussels.
-Caution needs to be taken when snorkelling around them.
+Caution needs to be taken when snorkeling around them.

 Beach Safety